 If there are specific areas of your business that need an overhaul in order to improve the value of your business, now is the time to make those changes.
 Making the changes now gives you enough room in which to: a) implement the changes and b) witness them take effect.

 In short, your objective right now is to make sure the next twelve months are more profitable than the previous twelve.
 The way you do this is by looking at areas of your business that can be improved.

 Automation is a good example because, when your systems are automated, any potential buyer will have less work on their hands.
 They can take over your business in the knowledge that this is a well-oiled machine.
 Automation by itself can improve the value of your business immeasurably.

 At this point, you should start tracking your business-related personal expenses.
-You can add them back when it’s time to sell your business, but you need to be able to prove that they were all personal.
+You can add them back when selling your business, but you must prove they were all personal.